 IEC’s program is recognized by the U.S. Department of Labor’s Office of Apprenticeship, making it an approved program with nationwide credentials.

-Put your training to work for you.
-When you finish your four-year training program, you’ll qualify for 46 college credits through the American Council on Education, making a college degree more affordable and less time consuming.
+When you finish your four-year training program, you’ll qualify for 46 college credits through the American Council on Education, making a college degree more affordable in less time.